Parachute rigger: U.S. Army

-After Airborne School, 92R0P recruits head to Fort Lee to attend the 13-week Parachute Rigger Course.
+After Airborne School, 92R0P recruits head to Fort Gregg-Adams to attend the 13-week Parachute Rigger Course.
 The course provides training on inspecting, packing, rigging, recovering, storing, and maintaining air item equipment.
 It is divided into three phases.
 Air Drop Phase - Includes instruction in cargo parachute packing, rigging supplies and equipment for airdrop, types and limitations of aircraft.
 Students become proficient in the use of the various technical manuals for rigging airdrop loads.
 At the conclusion of the instruction, the students participate in an airdrop exercise.
 They pack the cargo parachutes, rig the loads to be dropped and place the loads in the aircraft.
 After the airdrop, the students recover the loads and equipment.
 Aerial Equipment Repair Phase - Trains fundamentals and procedures of inspection, classification, and repair of maintenance of personnel, cargo, extraction parachutes and airdrop equipment to include the service of High Altitude Low Opening (HALO) Automatic Ripcord Release (ARR).
 Parachute Pack Phase - Is designed to equip students with the working knowledge of inspection and packing procedures relative to personnel, light cargo and extraction parachutes.
 The student receives concentrated instruction on the troop back parachute.
 The student is required to jump the parachute he/she packed during the examination.
 Throughout the course, the student is constantly reminded of the fact that all parachutes must be packed with meticulous care to insure proper functioning.
 Any malfunction could result in death or in equipment loss.

 All U.S. Army parachute riggers are required to be Airborne qualified, and by tradition are required to be prepared to jump any parachute packed by any U.S. Army parachute rigger, without checking the log book for the name of the rigger who last prepared it.
 The official motto of the U.S. Army parachute rigger is: "I will be sure always."

-Service members from other branches of the U.S. Armed Forces also attend parachute rigger courses at Fort Lee.
+Service members from other branches of the U.S. Armed Forces also attend parachute rigger courses at Fort Gregg-Adams.